churtado/getting_and_cleaning_data_project/README.md

 Then, the script calculates the mean value for each variable for each activity for each subject.
 This data is then written to another file called "tidy_data.csv" which has been uploaded to the github repository.

+## Results
+Once the script is done running, please look in your working directory.
+You should see that the .zip file with the Samsung data was decompressed.
+You will also see 2 .csv files:

+1.- complete_data.csv: the original data is provided, joining both the training and the test data 2.- tidy_data.csv: the tidy data set is provided as a .csv file for viewing with a spreadsheet program or directly in R.

 #Codebook
 For more information on the data regarding the original dataset please refer to the file "features_info.txt" in the .zip file with the Samsung data.